-Emission factors for scope 1 emissions:
+Emission factors for Scope 1 emissions:

-Since 2015, Swisscom has used the emission factors of the ecoinvent life cycle inventory database for scope 1 emissions from the consumption of fossil fuels.
-For scope 1 emissions from refrigerants, Swisscom uses the corresponding global warming potential with a horizon of 100 years (GWP100) and reports the emissions in tonnes of CO, eq.
-(IPCC 2013).
+Since 2015, Swisscom has used the emission factors of the ecoinvent life cycle inventory database for Scope 1 emissions from the consumption of fossil fuels.
+For Scope 1 emissions from refrigerants, Swisscom uses the corresponding global warming potential with a horizon of 100 years (GWP100) and reports the emissions in tonnes of CO_2 eq.
+(5th assessment report IPCC 2013).

-Other sources of emissions such as emissions from fire extinguishers are negligible, non-existent (halon) or outside Swisscom's control (SF{ε}).
+Other sources of emissions such as emissions from fire extinguishers are negligible, non-existent (halon), or outside Swisscom's control (SF{e}).

-Emission factors for scope 2 emissions:
+Emission factors for Scope 2 emissions:

-The emission factors set out in Table 3 are used for scope 2 emissions from electricity, with the emissions reported in tonnes of CO_2 eq.
-These emission factors were calculated by myclimate based on a study on the Swiss electricity mix (environmental review: electricity mix Switzerland 2014 from 7 December 2016) and on the basis of the data provided for the individual scopes by ecoinvent version 3.1 and version 3.4 from 2018 onward.
+The emission factors set out in Table 3 are used for Scope 2 emissions from electricity up until 2018, with the emissions reported in tonnes of CO_2 eq.
+These emission factors were calculated by myclimate based on a study on the Swiss electricity mix (environmental review: electricity mix Switzerland 2014 from 7 December 2016) and on the basis of the data provided for the individual scopes by ecoinvent version 3.1 and version 3.4 from 2018 onwards.
+From 2019, the emission factors for electricity will be based on the individual scopes published in a supplement to the above-mentioned study.

 Swisscom sources its district heating from different heat networks.
-For scope 2 emissions from district heating, Swisscom used an emission factor of 75.94 g CO2 eq./kWh calculated directly by myclimate in autumn 2015 for 2015 and 2016.
-In 2017, Swisscom applied an emission factor of 85.4 g CO2eq./kWh calculated by myclimate specifically for Swisscom over a weighted average using the district heating calculator from the company treeze Ltd. In 2018, the emission factor for district heating was calculated by scope (scope 2 and 3).
+In 2017, Swisscom applied an emission factor of 85.4 g CO2eq./kWh calculated by myclimate specifically for Swisscom over a weighted average using the district heating calculator from treeze Ltd. In 2018, the emission factor for district heating was calculated by scope (Scope 2 and 3).

-Emission factors for scope 3 emissions:
+Emission factors for Scope 3 emissions:

-For scope 3 emissions, Swisscom uses the emission factors from the ecoinvent life cycle inventory database version 2.2 for mobility, as is shown in the mobitool, or, wherever possible, version 3.4.
+For Scope 3 emissions, Swisscom uses the emission factors from the ecoinvent life cycle inventory database version 2.2 for mobility, as is shown in the mobitool, or, wherever possible, version 3.5.